Ameliasks/dms1_blog/posts/seventh-blog-post.md

 As these are the early thumbnail sketches, the final designs might differ marginally.
 I will pinpoint which icons I like at this point in time.

-- For 'security' I would choose 5, and perhaps give it a fake-3D treatment and rotate it to make the design look more dynamic.
+- For 'security' I would choose 3, and create shadows to make it more dimensional and rotate it to make the design look more dynamic. // why

 - For 'size', I would go for 4.
 I think it brings the point across better than the other options.
 And the leading lines could look interesting.